 So I think it wasn't a big deal – it's unavoidable that there are some extreme whackos among restaurant owners as well – but I still find it obvious that almost all decent people stand on her side.
 For all purposes, she was just an ordinary woman who does a "not quite political" job in D.C. and who supports Trump like 1/2 of America.
 She went out to eat something and she was harassed in a situation which had nothing to do with politics.

-Well, Sean Carroll wrote a text, On Civility, where he attacks civility much like his comrade Hossenfelder attacks beauty in her new book.
+Well, Sean Carroll wrote a text, On Civility, where he attacks civility much like other activists attack other values that have been considered precious for centuries.
 Beauty and civility suck, they have to be eradicated.
 No, they don't.

 More precisely, Carroll says that he's among the most tolerant people in the world but the tolerance has its limits.
 When someone is politically incorrect or a Republican, for example, "they are just monsters, not respected opponents."
 So: